 After the procedure

-No drain is left in place, the garment is removed, and patients can have their first shower the day after surgery.
+No drain is left in place, the dressing is removed, and patients can have their first shower the day after surgery.
 A shaping girdle should be worn both day and a night for about two months.
 Additionally, to help reduce the risk of phlebitis, an anticoagulant treatment should be taken for 10 days following the surgery.

 Professional activities can be resumed after 2 or 3 weeks, but sports should be avoided for 2 months.